 Continue reading “Dog Travel Inspiration | A pedalo trip at Verdon Gorge, France”

 Summer holidays may be a distant memory already, but surely nothing stops you from dreaming and planning the next ones!
 So why not taking inspiration from our 2017 dog train trip from London to Venice and Triest for your next dream vacation?
-Also useful if you are thinking to brexit after Brexit.

 The first weekend of September, Argo, my husband and I took a little dog trip to Edinburgh.
 I was a bit saddened to loose so many great dog events that were taking place that weekend in London (the Pup Aid and Battersea’s Annual Fun Day among them), but our travel did not disappoint!
 Here you are our review with a few tips for planning your Edinburgh dog-friendly visit!

 Continue reading “Tips for Trips: Edinburgh Dog-Friendly, Our Review”

 Have you ever travelled with your dog from the UK to mainland Europe and back?
 If so, you will be aware of the set of rules on vaccinations, tapeworm treatment and approved routes which in some respect a bit complicate the life of pet owners.

 Continue reading “Dog travelling in the time of Brexit: have your say!”